Redbu11dev/UnitPlates/README.md

 (!)
 I do not and do not plan to support non-english locales (!)

-Configuration window - /up or /unitplates
+Configuration window - /up or /unitplates (or click the minimap button)
 - (NOTE: I do not wish to clutter the addon logic with many config options, I will only be keeping minimal amount of options)

 TODO list: